jpaquay/jpaquay.github.io/aboutme.md

     {build: "whats_next"
 }
 ```
 I'm a Cloud Architect with Google's [Cloud](http://cloud.google.com) team.
-I meet innovatio nteam and together we discuss their future with Google Cloud Platform, ensuring that tough engineering problems are solved, and elevate to the next step in digitalization.
+I meet innovative teams and together we discuss their future with Google Cloud Platform, ensuring that tough engineering problems are solved, and we elevate to the next step in digitalization.

 ## External Sites